MEbiz Real Estate Insider – Environmental Patience: Take the Time to Do It Right

 It doesn’t have to be.
 But there are a few things you really should know:

 - Environmental due diligence is important.
-In Maine, you can become a Potentially Responsible Party just by owning a piece of property with contamination on it.
+In ME, you can become a Potentially Responsible Party just by owning a piece of property with contamination on it.
 Under federal law, your best defense to a lawsuit (the “it wasn’t me” defense) is extremely difficult to invoke if you have not performed adequate environmental due diligence prior to purchase (a/k/a “All Appropriate Inquiry”).

 - Environmental due diligence does not have to be prohibitively expensive.
 Use your purchase and sale agreement to describe some parameters about cost sharing or adjustments to purchase price depending on what you find; work with a reputable environmental professional who is willing to quote you a reasonable price for a Phase I Environmental Site Assessment.